39 Life Lessons I've Learned In 39 Years

 Even though I've meditated on and off for the past few years, I recently got serious about implementing it into my daily routine about two months ago.
 Why now?
 In living "mindbodygreen" I felt that I'd been doing a pretty good job with the body and the green, but didn't have a consistent practice for my mind.

-At our revitalize event this past summer, Dan Harris made clear that it's just as important to exercise the mind as it is the body.
+At our revitalize event this past summer, Dan Harris made clear that just as important to exercise the mind as it is the body.
 I decided I needed to make a change before my 40th.
 Since September I've been meditating twice a day for 20 minutes at a time, once in the morning and once at night.
 I've been pretty good about being consistent, having missed just three sessions during this period.

 Suffice it to say I'm now totally hooked.
 I literally feel like a mental fog lifts from my brain after each session.
 I feel more relaxed.
 I'm calmer.
 I'm more in tune with my inner sense of knowing than ever before.
 I experience more coincidences.
 I also feel more intensely; if I'm happy I feel almost ecstatic, or if I'm eating one of my favorite dishes it seems to taste even better than I remembered.